 Foam or gel spray takes the longest to effect your attacker, and you have to be within 6-8 feet to hit your attacker with this delivery method.
 However, foam or gel spray won’t be dispersed by the atmosphere as easily, so you could use this effectively outdoors if you’re close enough to your attacker.

 Some peppers sprays have manual safeties, while others simply need to be pressed.
-Regardless of the type of you use, you’ll want to grip it with your whole hand, and use your thumb to deploy.
+Regardless of the type of pepper spray you use, you’ll want to grip it with your whole hand, and use your thumb to deploy.
 Don’t use your index finger to deploy the pepper spray; your index finger will cause you to spray down, and you always want to aim for the eyes.

 However you choose to carry, just like any other self defense weapon, make sure that you store your weapon in one consistent spot every time.
 The last thing you want to be doing is digging through your purse or your glovebox to try and find your pepper spray.

 Typically a larger can of pepper spray will offer a further reach, helping you reach your attacker from a greater distance and effectively prevent them from getting closer.
 The product description will tell you how far the reach is.
-However, do keep in mind that unless you’re inside, the elements can greatly impact this reach, and in that case, you want to err on the side of caution and spray from 6-8 feet, even if the spray claims that it has a reach of 15-18 feet.
+However, do keep in mind that unless you’re inside, the elements can greatly impact this reach, and in that case, you want to er on the side of caution and spray from 6-8 feet, even if the pepper spray claims that it has a reach of 15-18 feet.
 This is especially true if you’re using the mist delivery methods.
 Larger cans of pepper spray can be great for home use; holding more ounces and offering a further reach, you can buy enough time for the police to arrive.